yijirong/iot/README.md

 [2020-12-04] Reorganized my final project and I learnd a way to capture the screen of the Raspberry Pi.

 [2020-12-06] Did the lab 10.

+[2020-12-07] Bought the WM8960 audio module, and I would add a voice prompt function into the project and I would achieve this function after class.